Theatre503

-Theatre503, formerly the Latchmere Theatre, is a theatre located at 503 Battersea Park Road in Battersea in the London Borough of Wandsworth, above the Latchmere pub.
+Theatre503 is a theatre based at 503 Battersea Park Road in Battersea in the London Borough of Wandsworth, above The Latchmere pub.
 The venue is known for promoting the work of new writers.

 History

 The theatre was founded in 1982 as the Latchmere Theatre (the name taken from that of the pub downstairs), an offshoot of the Gate Theatre, Notting Hill Gate.
-It is a custom-built studio theatre.
-The opening production was a new adaptation of Fear and Loathing in Las Vegas, which proved so successful that the production transferred to the West End.
+It is a studio theatre.
+The opening production was an adaptation of Fear and Loathing in Las Vegas, which proved so successful that the production transferred to the West End.

-In 2004 the theatre was renamed as Theatre503 under Artistic Director Paul Higgins, and became a home for new writing.
-In 2006 Paul Robinson and Tim Roseman were appointed as Artistic Directors with the brief of developing the theatre's profile.
-Robinson was sole Artistic Director from 2012 to 2016.
-Under Robinson and Roseman, the venue saw the premiere of works by writers including Duncan Macmillan, Tom Morton-Smith, Anna Jordan, Alice Birch, Charlene James, Katori Hall, Jon Brittain and Phoebe Eclair-Powell.
+In 2004 the theatre was renamed as Theatre503.
+Under that name, the venue saw the premiere of works by writers including Duncan Macmillan, Tom Morton-Smith, Anna Jordan, Alice Birch, Charlene James, Katori Hall, Jon Brittain and Phoebe Eclair-Powell.
 It has won the Peter Brook Empty Space Award and two Olivier Awards, in 2010 for its production of Katori Hall's The Mountaintop and 2017 for Rotterdam by Jon Brittain.

-Andrew Shepherd became Executive Director at the beginning of 2016.
-In August of the same year, Lisa Spirling became Artistic Director, directing the winner of the 2016 Theatre503 International Playwriting Award, In Event of Moone Disaster (October 2017) by Andrew Thompson, nine years after making her directorial debut Cotton Wool by Ali Taylor at the same venue.
-Steve Harper is the theatre's Literary Manager and has overseen the debuts of more than 1,000 first time writers during his tenure.

 Over 120 debut and emerging writers are staged each year in more than 70 productions ranging from one night series of shorts to full length four week runs.
-In a two year cycle they read and receive over 4,000 scripts including their bi-ennial International Playwriting Award, 503 Five writers-in-residence, unsolicited and their pioneering Rapid Write Response programme.
+In a two-year cycle they read and receive over 4,000 scripts including their bi-ennial International Playwriting Award, 503 Five writers-in-residence, unsolicited and their Rapid Write Response programme.